keboola/connection-docs/components/extractors/storage/onedrive/index.md

 cloud storage integrates
 **[Office365](https://www.office.com/)**
 and **[SharePoint](https://www.microsoft.com/en-us/microsoft-365/sharepoint/collaboration)** sites,
-so with this extractor you have access to all your Excel sheets on your personal or business account.
+so with this extractor, you have access to all your Excel sheets in your personal account or in your business account.

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **OneDrive Excel Sheets** extractor.